bob-clawd/engrammcp/README.md

 - a high-scale multi-user write-heavy service
 - an enterprise platform for permissions, governance, or hosted memory

-## What It Optimizes For

-EngramMcp optimizes for a specific kind of memory:

-- local-first
-- transparent
+It optimizes for:

-- structured
+- local-first, transparent, structured storage
-- durable for everyday agent workflows
+- durable memory for everyday agent workflows
-- small enough to reason about
-- simple enough to trust
+- a model that stays small enough to reason about and simple enough to trust

 ## What You Can Use It For